Putting your project together

 Write a research plan to explain how you will do your experiment.

-Consult your teacher/supervisor
+Consult your teacher or supervisor

 Discuss your work with an adult supervisor on an ongoing basis.

-Conduct your experiments, study, or innovation
+Conduct your experiment, study or innovation

 Keep detailed notes of every experiment, measurement, and observation.
 Change only one variable at a time when experimenting.
 Include control experiments in which none of the variables are changed.
 Include sufficient numbers of test subjects in both control and experimental groups.

 When you complete your experiments, examine and organize your findings.
 Did your experiment give you the expected results?
 Was your experiment performed with the exact same steps each time?
 Are there other causes that you had not considered or observed?
 Were there errors in your observations?
 If possible, analyze your data statistically.

 Which variables are important?
 Did you collect enough data?
 Do you need to conduct more experimentation?